What are Bio-Identical Hormone Pellets?

 Progesterone is primarily produced in the ovary just prior to and after ovulation.
 It is also produced in large quantities by the placenta during pregnancy and in small quantities by the adrenal glands.
 If you are on bio-identical estrogen, you should probably be on this hormone as well.
 It seems to protect against uterine and breast cancers, fibrocystic disease and ovarian cysts.
 Unfortunately, most U.S. women are prescribed a synthetic horse derived progestin (Provera) which can cause side effects such as bloating, headaches, fatigue, weight gain, and heart disease.
 Bio-identical progesterone does not have these side effects.

 There can be nutritional deficiencies encountered in the BHT patient that may affect BHT effectiveness.
 Examples include iodine, and other trace mineral and vitamin deficiencies.
 If this is suspected, inexpensive non-prescription supplements may be recommended.
-B-12 injections are offered monthly to those BHT patients who so desire.
-Many feel it helps.

 What is Involved in Starting on Bio-identical Hormone Therapy?